jrmenzel/vimix_os/docs/kernel/mm/memory_management.md

 All harts use the same kernel page table:
 - all memory is mapped to the physical location
-	- 2MB blocks can be mapped as one super page
+	- 2 MB blocks can be mapped as one super page
 - [devices](../devices/devices.md) are mapped
 - the trampoline function gets mapped to the highest address See [memory_map_kernel](memory_map_kernel.md) for details.